 Back in the days before FaceTime and instant messaging, military couples wrote letters when separated.
 By hand.
 In cursive.
 And then they mailed them.

 I know.
 I’m shocked too.
-But at the same time, I’m a little sad that has gone by the wayside.
+But at the same time, I’m a little sad that method of communication has gone by the wayside.
 Those couples made it through wars with postcards and letters filled with love.
 Stacks of them bundled in twine are hidden in drawers and memory boxes to be passed down to future generations.

 So that’s why I will always advocate bringing back the lost of art of love letters.